j4cobgarby/octOs/docs/filesystem.md

-instance) will be accessed as a file, similar to UNIX, except that instead of the devices being in the /dev directory like it is in UNIX, the path to these devices will begin with the special character `%`, for example a serial console might be referenced with a path like this: `%console`.
-There can also be devices inside subdirectories, so something like this is allowed: `%vterms/0`, which will refer to the 1st virtual terminal (similar to Linux's `/dev/tty0`).
+instance) will be accessed as a file, similar to UNIX, except that instead of the devices being in the /dev directory like it is in UNIX, the path to these devices will begin with the special character `%`, for example a serial console might be referenced with a path like this: `%:/console`.
+There can also be devices inside subdirectories, so something like this is allowed: `%:/vterms/0`, which will refer to the 1st virtual terminal (similar to Linux's `/dev/tty0`).

 Since a "drive" can be various different mediums, like an ATA hard disk, an ATAPI drive, a floppy disk, etc., a drive is represented by a generic drive struct.
 A drive has the following properties (`drive_t`):

- - Physical sector size
- - Logical sector size
+ - Generic attributes
  - Type of drive
  - Filesystem ID (More about this later)
- - Any attributes
  - A pointer to a structure used for parameters for the specific drive, for example for an ATA drive the parameters would specify the bus IO address and the drive number on the bus.

 An array of open drives is maintained in an array (`drivetable`), indexed on the drive number.